 The bunting is up, the tablecloth is out, and the sandwiches are perfectly cut.
 Now pop the kettle on, ready for this inviting gluten-free and vegan Victoria Sponge created by The Loopy Whisk.

-This gluten-free vegan twist on the classic Victoria sponge is incredibly delicious and easy to whip up – and it’s guaranteed to be a hit with everyone, even if they don’t follow a gluten free vegan diet.
+This gluten-free vegan twist on the classic Victoria sponge is incredibly delicious and easy to whip up – and it’s guaranteed to be a hit with everyone, even if they don’t follow a gluten-free or vegan diet.

-A dusting of icing sugar finishes off what is really simplicity at its very best: a gluten-free vegan take on a teatime classic that everyone can enjoy.
+A dusting of icing sugar finishes off what really is simplicity at its very best: a take on a teatime classic that everyone can enjoy.

 For the gluten-free vegan vanilla sponges:

 For the vegan vanilla buttercream:

 Top tip: “The trick to getting the perfect sponge texture lies in creaming the vegan butter and sugar together until pale and fluffy, and then adding the wet and the dry ingredients in batches.
 This preserves the emulsion of the butter and results in sponges that are perfectly soft, with a tender, melt-in-the-mouth crumb."

 Adjust the oven rack to the middle position and pre-heat the oven to 180ºC/fan 160ºC/gas 4.